rvats20/rvats20/README.md

-- 🔭 I’m currently working as Database Consultant and freelance web developer
+- 🔭 I’m currently working as Data Consultant and freelance web developer
 - 🌱 I’m currently explorng Flask and django rest framework
 - 👯 I’m looking to collaborate on this.
 - 🤔 I’m looking for help with multiple projects.